 In Kentucky, whenever an agreed upon amount of rent is exchanged for inhabiting a property, even without a written lease, a landlord-tenant agreement exists.
-Pursuant to Kentucky law, (KRS Chapter 383) tenants have rights, including the right to habitable living and the right to pursue some forms of alternate action.
+Pursuant to Kentucky law, (KRS Chapter 383) tenants have rights, including the right to a habitable living and the right to pursue forms of alternate action.

 Landlords too have the right to recover costs of deliberate or negligent damages that exceed normal wear and tear and collect rent in a timely manner.

 Note: These rights exist regardless of a rental agreement stating otherwise.

 Landlord Responsibilities in Kentucky

 Kentucky landlords are required to keep the domicile in a habitable manner and make sure that repairs are made when needed and within a 14-day timeframe after notice was given.
 Landlords are also required not to disturb the tenant’s right to use the property peaceably and reasonably in a peaceable and reasonably.

 |Hot and cold water||Yes|

 If the landlord does not fix the habitability issue, a tenant may withhold rent or repair and deduct the following month’s rent ($100 or up to half the cost of monthly rent).